mosbth/cform/README.md

 v1.9.5 (2016-01-15)

+* Testfile displaying how HTML5 form elements are supported, #1.
 * Do not remember password in session, #17.
 * Rewrote exampleprograms to use new CFormModel as baseclass.
 * Introduced CFormModel as baseclass for writing forms in classes.